Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"Hello, {name}!
 You are {age} years old."

-• In this function, it receives a string-typed name and an integer-typed age, and returns a string type.
+• In this function, it receives a string type name and integer type age, and returns a string type.

-Since Python 3.6, you can also add type hints to variables.
+From Python 3.6 onward, you can also specify type hints for variables.

 name: str = "Alice"